-BT also offers a selection of sports channels: BT Sports one, two, and three, as well as BT Sports ESPN.
+BT also offers a selection of sports channels: TNT Sports 1, 2.
+3 and 4, as well as TNT Sports Ultimate.
 You’ll be able to watch a variety of sports with BT, such as:

-- Football – This season BT sports is showing all matches from the UEFA Champions League and Europa League, as well as 42 Premier League games, up to 24 fixtures from the FA Cup, and a selection of matches from the Scottish Premier League, the German Bundesliga, the Italian Serie A, the French Ligue 1, and many more.
+- Football – This season TNT Sports is showing all matches from the UEFA Champions League and Europa League, as well as 42 Premier League games, up to 24 fixtures from the FA Cup, and a selection of matches from the Scottish Premier League, the German Bundesliga, the Italian Serie A, the French Ligue 1, and many more

-- Boxing – BT are offering bouts from World, European, Commonwealth, and domestic British boxing.
+- Boxing – TNT Sports are offering bouts from World, European, Commonwealth, and domestic British boxing

 For some sporting events, known as listed events or ‘crown jewels’, are required by law to be offered to free-to-air by channels such as BBC, ITV, and Channels 4 and 5.
 This means you’ll be able to watch the following without subscribing: